luciotato/LiteScript/devel/source-v0.8/Validate.lite.md

           .sayErr "Append to: '#{.varRef}'.
 Reference is not fully declared" return //if no ownerDecl found

-      var prt=ownerDecl.findOwnMember('prototype')
+      if not .toNamespace
+          //if is "append to class"
+          if no ownerDecl.findOwnMember('prototype') into var prt, .throwError "class '#{ownerDecl}' has no prototype" ownerDecl=prt // append to class, adds to prototype

-      if project.options.target is 'c'
+      //if project.options.target is 'c'
-          if .toNamespace and prt
+      //    if .toNamespace and prt
-              .sayErr "Append to: '#{.varRef}'.
-For C production, canot add to class as namespace."
+      //        .sayErr "Append to: '#{.varRef}'.
+For C production, cannot append to class as namespace."

-      if prt, ownerDecl=prt // append to class, adds to prototype

       for each item in .body.statements